Permanent / Full-time

 Purpose of position

-Under the direction of the Recovery Program Manager and the day-to-day supervision of the Lead Trauma Addictions Counsellor, the Trauma Addictions Counsellor is responsible for the program delivery and the day-to-day experience of guests during their time at the Centre.
+Under the direction of the Recovery Program Manager, the Recovery Counsellor is responsible for the program delivery and the day-to-day experience of guests during their time at the Centre.

 - Assists in the intake process of guest applications.